BR88C/peter/README.md

 ## Contribute
 Fork the repository and clone it.

-Copy your `Lavalink.jar` and paste it into the `lavalink` directory.
-Then, create an `application.yml` and set it's appropriate values (Example [here](https://github.com/freyacodes/Lavalink/blob/dev/LavalinkServer/application.yml.example)).
-The bot will automatically read `application.yml`, so you will not have to set any configuration values.

 Navigate to the directory with `package.json` and install your node modules:
 ```
 npm i --also=dev